kslg/pp2-spider-quiz/README.md

 - Some requirements had to be descoped from the project due to time contraints.
 - Descoping is a process which is part or Agile Project Management, and can be requirements that are brought back into a sprint or project at a later date.

-1. You are able to play the quiz without starting the timer.
-2. You can got the the next questions without answering any of them.
+1. You can got the the next question without answering any of them.
+Conditional logic needed.
-3. Add more questions to the question bank and serve random questions to the player.
+2. Add more questions to the question bank and serve random questions to the player.
-4. Share your score with friends.
+3. Share your score with friends.
-5. Display a cover page intrducing the quiz.
+4. Display a cover page intrducing the quiz.
-6. A 3,2,1 countdown before starting the quiz.
+5. A 3,2,1 countdown before starting the quiz.

 ------